 An acronym for Diseases Attacking the Immune SYstem, The DAISY Foundation was formed in November 1999, by the family of J. Patrick Barnes, who died at age 33 of complications of Idiopathic Thrombocytopenic Purpura.
 The nursing care Patrick received when hospitalized profoundly touched his family.

 Cynthia Sweeney, DNP, BSN '76, RN, CNOR, NEA-BC

 Nominate an exceptional Entry-to-Practice (BSN or CNL) nursing student for a DAISY Award for Extraordinary Nursing Students.

 The DAISY Award for Extraordinary Nursing Students was created to remind students, even on their hardest days in nursing school, why they chose to become a nurse.

 By recognizing nursing students for their care and compassion for patients and their families, The DAISY Foundation recognizes and celebrates what it means to be a nurse.
 The Foundation seeks to honor the nurse-patient connection that is so essential to patient care.
 This relationship is key to the health care experience and extraordinarily meaningful to patients and their families.
 It is the nurse’s ability to engage in a trusting, caring relationship that defines nurses and nursing care.
 DAISY Award for Extraordinary Nursing Student presentations will permit nursing students to learn each other's stories of compassionate care and to be both inspired and motivated.

 About the Award

-Nominees must be a fourth semester/graduating Bachelor of Science in nursing student who consistently demonstrates all of the following criteria:
+Nominees must be graduating Bachelor of Science (BSN) or Master of Science Clinical Nurse Leader (CNL) students who consistently demonstrate all of the following criteria:

 - Provides compassionate, respective, and empathetic care for patients and their families